HubTou/echobox/README.md

 ## CAVEATS
 Specifying a basic or fill [Unicode](https://home.unicode.org/) characters is not currently possible with the environment and command line options.

+Display will overflow if your text is wider than your console.